-To fulfill compliance, a Building Emergency Coordinator, to include an alternate, as well as floor monitors was identified for each building with an BEP.
-Building Emergency Coordinator serve as the key contact for their building during an emergency, ensure all building occupants are aware of and trained on the BEP.
+To fulfill compliance, a Building Emergency Coordinator, to include an alternate, as well as floor monitors are identified for each building with an BEP.
+The Building Emergency Coordinator serves as the key contact for their building during an emergency, ensure all building occupants are aware of and trained on the BEP.
 Floor monitors provide direction about sheltering in place or evacuating the building as dictated by the event and account for building occupants after an evacuation.
-A list of Building Emergency Coordinators to include Building Emergency Plans is available online.
-Building Emergency Plans are available to university members with a username and password.
+A list of Building Emergency Coordinators and Building Emergency Plans are available online and are password protected.

-Emergency evacuation drills are conducted in each building on campus annually to test emergency re-sponse and evacuation procedures.
-The tests are unannounced and the performance of occupants and respond-ers are documented by Fire Safety to assess and evaluate emergency plans and capabilities.
-After each drill is completed, an after-action report is completed in Maxient by the building monitors and/or resident life staff in each building.
+Emergency evacuation drills are conducted in each building on campus annually to test emergency response and evacuation procedures.
+The tests are unannounced and the performance of occupants and responders are documented by the Office of Environmental Health and Safety to assess and evaluate emergency plans and capabilities.
+After each drill is completed, an after-action report is completed by the building monitors and/or resident life staff in each building.
 Ten percent of the rooms in the building are checked to ensure occupants have evacuated.
-The time lapsed for the evacuation is also recorded by staff.
-This information is collected by fire safety and reviewed for trends that may identify areas to improve.
+The time lapsed for the evacuation is also recorded.
+This information is collected by the Office of Environmental Health and Safety and reviewed for trends that may identify areas to improve.
 The plans for evacuation are reviewed annually with building monitors and/or resident life staff.